All right, our two Sean Hannity show this Friday, 800-941 Sean.

 I understand.

-That's gonna come down to the Republican primary voters and that and ultimately the general election voters.
+That's going to come down to the Republican primary voters and ultimately the general election voters.